yanyingwang/daily-report/README.md

 SENDER="abc@qq.com" RECIPIENT="edf@qq.com" AUTH_USER="abc" AUTH_PASSWD="abc-pswd" ./main.rkt
 ~~~

-Or, you can check this repo's github action file for how I am using it.
+And also, you can check this repo's github action file for how I am using it to send a daily report email to myself.

 # example